amida-tech/jsonapter/README.md

 #### `existsWhen` rule

 This rule must be a predicate or array of predicates.
 If the predicate evaluates to false, the template is ignored.
 This rule is evaluated before any other rule on the same level.
-The predicate can be a function, an object or a simple property.
+The predicate can be a `function`, an `object` or a simple `property`.
 If it is an object or a simple property it works just like [iteratee](https://lodash.com/docs/4.16.3#iteratee) in lodash.
 The property can be in the input or in the params.
 It is to be noted that this feature is little different from the value function which is supplied with params as well as input.
-For the value function the input and the params are available at the same time to the function.
+For the value function the input and the params are available at the same time to the `function`.

 ```js
 var _ = require('lodash');